georgegebbett/discoShower/README.md

 If you are not using a desktop version of Raspbian, you will need to install [gpiozero](https://github.com/gpiozero/gpiozero), again available on pip.

-You can run `spotifyUtils.py` to get a list of your Spotify devices and their IDs.
+You can run `spotifyUtils.py` to get a list of your Spotify devices and their IDs, as well as the names of your Hue groups.
 This too requires a config file in the same directory.